Alex-Stone-Github/dotfiles/README.md

 _All of the dependencies should be pretty self explanetory: make, git, and neovim + basics..._

+# Neovim
+In order to get vim up and running.
+Do the following Run inside nvim:
+    - PackerInstall
+    - CocInstall
+# Icons
+If you want icons, use a nerd font in your terminal.
+This will be added in the future.

 # Future
 In the future this project will include multiple components, and you will be able to install them seperately.